HatfieldChair/HatfieldStandingOrders/StandingOrders.md

 7. administering such student facilities provided by the College as may, by agreement with College Council, be placed under its supervision;
 8. recognising and supporting Clubs and Societies of the College in accordance with these objects;
 9. maintaining collegiate spirit and the laudable traditions of the College.
+10.maintaining all reasonable governance standards required to operate correctly and transparently as a charitable incorporated organisation.

 ii.2   The Junior Common Room will be independent of any religious party or political organisation and will pursue its objectives without regard to race, disability, nationality, creed, gender, class, or sexual orientation.